jamesyoung-15/FallDetection/docs/Documentation.md

 Another issue is the heuristic algorithm needs more testing and can sometimes give false positives.
 Because the algorithm calculates the change in spine vector as well as the hips and shoulder y-coordinate change across 3 frames, this can still sometime detect falls when there isn't.
 For example, if a person goes from standing to praying on his knees (ie. see Muslim praying), this may detect a fall when there isn't.

+As you can imagine, using heuristics isn't the best approach but with the hardware limitation it is difficult to add something like a pose action classification as the pose inference itself is already computationally expensive for the Raspberry PI, and adding another layer of inference can add even more computation expense.

+### Improvements

+If possible, I would recommend trying to approach the project like this -> [Human-Falling-Detect-Tracks](https://github.com/GajuuzZ/Human-Falling-Detect-Tracks), where on top of pose detection, you add a pose-based action classifier.
+However, this project cannot run on Raspberry PI (got less than 1 fps).

 ## How it works (Image Detection)
 This approach detects 4 actions (falling, sitting, standing, walking).
 It performs action recognition on single frame (image classification) rather than other approaches like video classification that takes multiple frames.